Exercise 2

 ) +

-# Plot the spatial distribution of local outliers.
+# Plot the spatial distribution of local outliers for library size.

 plotQCmetrics(spe,